-Head of power to Delegate: Power that enables a delegation to be made Food Act 2008: s.118Functions of enforcement agencies and delegation (2)(b) Enforcement agency may delegate a function conferred on it (3) Delegation subject to conditions [s.119] and guidelines adopted [s.120] (4) Sub-delegation permissible only if expressly provided in regulations Express Power or Duty Delegated: Food Act 2008: s.122(1) Appointment of authorised officers s.126(6), (7) and (13) Infringement Officers Delegate: Chief Executive Officer Function: This is a precis only.
-Authority to appoint a person to be an authorised officer for the purposes of the Food Act 2008 [s.122(2)].
-Delegates must act with full understanding of the legislation and conditions relevant to this delegation.
-2. Authority to appoint an Authorised Officer appointed under s.122(2) of this Act or the s.24(1) of the Public Health Act 2016 , to be a Designated Officer for the purposes of issuing Infringement Notices under the Food Act 2008 [s.126(13)].
-3. Authority to appoint an Authorised Officer to be a Designated Officer (who is prohibited by s.126(13) from also being a Designated Officer for the purpose of issuing infringements), for the purpose of extending the time for payment of modified penalties [s.126(6)] and determining withdrawal of an infringement notice [s.126(7).
-Council Conditions on this Delegation: In accordance with s.118(3)(b), this delegation is subject to relevant Department of Health CEO Guidelines, as amended from time to time, including but not limited to: Appointment of Authorised Officers as Meat Inspectors Appointment of Authorised Officers Appointment of Authorised Officers - Designated Officers only Appointment of Authorised Officers - Appointment of persons to assist with the discharge of duties of an Authorised Officer Express Power to Sub- Delegate: NIL - Food Regulations 2009 do not provide for sub-delegation.
-Compliance Links: s.122(3) requires an Enforcement Agency to maintain a list of appointed authorised officers s.123(1) requires an Enforcement Agency to provide each Authorised Officer with a Certificate of Authority as prescribed
+F / A - / 0.000 Head of power to Food Act 2008: Delegate: s.118Functions of enforcement agencies and delegation Power that enables a (2)(b) Enforcement agency may delegate a function conferred delegation to be made on it (3) Delegation subject to conditions [s.119] and guidelines adopted [s.120] (4) Sub-delegation permissible only if expressly provided in regulations Express Power or Duty Food Act 2008: Delegated: s.122(1) Appointment of authorised officers s.126(6), (7) and (13) Infringement Officers Delegate: Chief Executive Officer Function: 1.
+Authority to appoint a person to be an authorised officer for the This is a precis only. purposes of the Food Act 2008 [s.122(2)].
+Delegates must act with · · · · · · · · · · · · · · · · · · · full understanding of the 2.
+Authority to appoint an Authorised Officer appointed under legislation and conditions s.122(2) of this Act or the s.24(1) of the Public Health Act 2016, relevant to this delegation. to be a Designated Officer for the purposes of issuing Infringement Notices under the Food Act 2008 [s.126(13)].
+3. Authority to appoint an Authorised Officer to be a Designated Officer (who is prohibited by s.126(13) from also being a Designated Officer for the purpose of issuing infringements), for the purpose of extending the time for payment of modified penalties [s.126(6)] and determining withdrawal of an infringement notice [s.126(7). ininingement notice [s.
+120(1).
+Council Conditions on In accordance with s.118(3)(b), this delegation is subject to relevant this Delegation: Department of Health CEO Guidelines, as amended from time to time, including but not limited to: Anne sintere ent of Acathorise of Office and an Monthless contains Appointment of Authorised Officers as Meat Inspectors Appointment of Authorised Officers Appointment of Authorised Officers - Designated Officers only Appointment of Authorised Officers - Appointment of persons to assist with the discharge of duties of an Authorised Officer Express Power to Sub- NIL - Food Regulations 2009 do not provide for sub-delegation.
+Delegate: 1412 1 300 Regulations 2000 as not provide for 3ab delegation.
+Compliance Links: s.122(3) requires an Enforcement Agency to maintain a list of Compilarioo Eliliko. appointed authorised officers · · s.123(1) requires an Enforcement Agency to provide each Authorised Officer with a Certificate of Authority as prescribed